malloydata/malloy/docs/_src/examples/faa.md

 ## Kayak Example Query
 Suppose you wanted to build a website like Kayak.
-Let's assume that the data we have is in the future instead ofthe past.
+Let's assume that the data we have is in the future instead of the past.
 The query below will fetch all the data needed to render a Kayak page in a singe query.

 ```malloy